B.Sc. University of Sussex 1986

 Analytical / Physical Chemistry

 Dr. Garrett’s research interests are in surface chemistry and materials analysis.

-A second area of research involves the characterization of the surfaces of metallic glasses and their joining by electrical resistance welding.
+A second area of research involves the characterization of the surfaces and properties of metallic glasses.
 Metallic glasses are non-crystalline metal alloys with some unique properties.
-For example, they are stronger, stiffer and tougher than many metallic materials in use.
+For example, they are harder, stronger, stiffer and more corrosion resistant than many conventional alloys in use.
 They have important potential applications in aerospace and medical fields.
-We are studying their oxidation and, by the application of electrical current, their joining, examining whether the non-crystalline properties can be preserved through the welding process.
+We are studying their corrosion behavior and also interested in measuring their properties in the supercooled liquid region, the temperature range between the glass transition temperature and melting point.

-Students in Dr. Garrett’s research group use a wide range of conventional and specialized analytical instrumentation.
-Such specialized techniques include temperature programmed desorption and x-ray photoelectron spectroscopy.
-Microscopy is used to examine the nanoparticles.
-Successful students in this group develop interdisciplinary skills in analytical/physical chemistry and materials science, making them desirable to both industry and academia.
+Students in Dr. Garrett’s research group use a wide range of conventional and specialized analytical instrumentation to answers questions about their project as the need arises.
+Such specialized techniques include mass spectrometry (temperature programmed desorption) and x-ray photoelectron spectroscopy.
+Microscopy, both scanning probe and electron, are used to examine the surfaces of materials.
+Successful students in this group develop interdisciplinary problem-solving skills in analytical/physical chemistry and materials science, making them desirable to both industry and academia.